Pictures from the Fall 2018 Grady Convocation can be viewed on the UGA Grady Flickr gallery:

-The distinguished senior speaker, a student chosen based on an audition among the graduates for the spot, was Nylah Oliver from Lithonia, Ga., a digital and broadcast journalism major who also minored in anthropology.
+The distinguished senior speaker, a student chosen based on an audition among the graduates for the honor, was Kathleen Brennan, an EMST major who also earned a major in English.

 Brennan’s talk focused on the power of connection and relying on fellow graduates.